zalzdarkent/CODECRAFT_WD_01/README.md

 ## 📋 Sections

-1. **Home**: Hero section dengan gradient background
+1. **Home**: Hero section with gradient background
-2. **About**: Penjelasan fitur navigation
+2. **About**: Navigation features explanation
-3. **Services**: Grid layout dengan interactive cards
+3. **Services**: Grid layout with interactive cards
-4. **Portfolio**: Gallery dengan hover effects
+4. **Portfolio**: Gallery with hover effects
-5. **Contact**: Contact information dengan icons
+5. **Contact**: Contact information with icons

 ## 🔧 Technologies Used

-- **Next.js 15**: React framework dengan App Router
+- **Next.js 15**: React framework with App Router
 - **TypeScript**: Type-safe development
 - **Tailwind CSS**: Utility-first CSS framework
-- **React Hooks**: useState dan useEffect untuk state management
+- **React Hooks**: useState and useEffect for state management

 ## 📝 Assignment Requirements ✅

-- ✅ Menu navigasi interaktif dengan perubahan warna/style
+- ✅ Interactive navigation menu with color/style changes
-- ✅ Efek saat di-scroll (background blur, color change)
+- ✅ Effects when scrolled (background blur, color change)
-- ✅ Efek saat di-hover (scale, color, background)
+- ✅ Effects when hovered (scale, color, background)
-- ✅ Fixed position yang terlihat di semua halaman
+- ✅ Fixed position visible on all pages
-- ✅ Menggunakan HTML untuk struktur
+- ✅ Using HTML for structure
-- ✅ Menggunakan CSS (Tailwind) untuk styling
+- ✅ Using CSS (Tailwind) for styling
-- ✅ Menggunakan JavaScript untuk interaktivitas
+- ✅ Using JavaScript for interactivity
-- ✅ Responsive design untuk mobile dan desktop
+- ✅ Responsive design for mobile and desktop